Coronavirus Relief Funding

 Federal rules also require the college to post periodic reports on its website regarding the distribution of those grants, starting 30 days after the college received the funds and then every 45 days after that.

-As of Jan.
-5, 2021, the college has distributed $3,184,830 to 4,623 students.
+As of April 24, 2021, the college has distributed $3,617,629, including $1,756,817 to 2,473 students in academic year 2020-2021 and $1,860,812 to 3,038 students in academic year 2019-2020.
 Grants are currently distributed on the basis of financial need and eligibility, demonstrated by their eligibility for federal Pell Grants and their Expected Family Contribution determined by the FAFSA (Free Application for Federal Student Aid).
 Students are notified by email when a grant is disbursed.

 Students may also apply for assistance online by using the Emergency Funds Application Form.